apache/doris/docs/en/extending-doris/flink-doris-connector.md

 # Flink Doris Connector

-Flink Doris Connector can support reading data stored in Doris through Flink.
+Flink Doris Connector can support read and write data stored in Doris through Flink.

 - You can map the `Doris` table to` DataStream` or `Table`.